 For Spit shining, this is the next step after cleaning the shoe.
-Leather once was skin on a live animal.
+So, how to condition leather shoes?
+To understand how we first need to understand that leather once was skin on a live animal.
 Just like our skin, cleaning and scrubbing with a brush and soap can dry it out and cause cracking.
 Thus, there is a product that is specifically designed to prevent this from happening.
 Three different types of products are available that will rejuvenate the leather.
 They are saddle soap, leather conditioner, or an oil renovator.

 Saddle Soap – This product is used for cleaning, conditioning, and protecting the leather.
 It typically contains mild soap, softening ingredients such as lanolin, and preservatives such as beeswax.
 Specifically, saddle soap does the following: